vishalanandl177/DRF-API-Logger/docs/performance_tuning.rst

 **Medium traffic (100–1000 req/min):** increase queue size to 100–200, reduce interval to 5s.

 **High traffic (>1000 req/min):** set queue to 500+, interval to 3s.
 Use a dedicated database.

+``DRF_LOGGER_QUEUE_MAX_SIZE`` is a batch threshold, not a bounded request queue.
+Request threads enqueue and return; the background worker performs database flushes in batches.

 Dedicated Log Database
 ----------------------